-But almost all of these drones are operated by humans, who manage them, monitor the process of data collection and respond to emergency situations.
-In addition, the human-operator cannot always monitor the drone from a distance.
-For example, when inspecting a garden, the aircraft can quickly disappear behind trees, making visual search difficult.
+But almost all of these drones are operated by humans, who manage them, monitor the process of data collection, and respond to emergency situations.
+In addition, the human operator cannot always monitor the drone from a distance.
+For example, when inspecting a garden, the aircraft can quickly disappear behind trees, making the visual search difficult.
 This will lead to the appearance of drones that can move independently along a given route and avoid obstacles.
 All the operator will have to do is build a route according to his needs.
 The increased autonomy of drones will significantly reduce operating costs for servicing field flights.

 Autonomous Agricultural Machinery and Robots

 The development of self-driving vehicles opens up new possibilities for creating fully autonomous or augmented agricultural machinery.
 Autonomous and semi-autonomous agricultural machinery, as well as robots, will allow improvement of the accuracy of harvesting and reduce crop losses.
 Besides, unmanned technologies will significantly reduce the burden on the human workforce and allow agronomists to focus on more analytical tasks.

 The Cognitive Pilot startup has created hardware and software to improve corn harvesters.
 It allows the driver to make real-time adjustments to the path of the harvester along the crop border, synchronize it with the harvester truck, get help at headlands, and recognize obstacles in the field, such as power poles, wild animals, or people.